 Just to the south of the hill you'll find the attractive village of Aylesford.
 Here there are a number of interesting sites to see including Allington Castle, Allington Locks, Aylesford Priory and the Museum of Kent Life.
 The open-air museum includes a thatched barn, an oast house and a farm with animals.
 The priory is also well worth a visit.
 Also known as The Friars this historic site dates back to the 13th century.
 You can explore the lovely grounds and take in the stunning medieval buildings, before enjoying walks down the Peace Garden and Rosary Way.

 To the east you can enjoy walks along the North Downs Way around the worthy village of Hollingbourne.
 The historic village includes over a hundred listed buildings including some fine timber framed structures on Eyhorne Street and the noteworthy All Saints Church which dates from the 14th century.
 There's also a splendid 11th century pub to investigate after your exercise.
+Just to the north of here there's also the lovely Hucking Estate which includes a Norman church, a waymarked sculpture trail and another fine country pub at the north western end.

 For more walking ideas in the area see the Kent Walks and North Downs Walks pages.